 Putting the Whole Back Together

 As children, many of us are pushed into the box of male or female.
-Many cultures struggle with the ‘in between’ and so pink painted bedrooms lead to frilly lace dresses and a whole laundry list of ‘female’, while blue walls and toy motorcars lead to defining the stereotypical ‘male’, as the ‘in between’; trans-gendered or non-binary, are pushed to the fringes.
+Many cultures struggle with the "in between," and so pink painted bedrooms lead to frilly lace dresses and a whole laundry list of "female," while blue walls and toy motorcars lead to defining the stereotypical male," and the in between, trans-gendered or non-binary, are pushed to the fringes.

-We have all experienced this push to associate with the one or the other and here begins the difficulty in becoming whole.
-The qualities that belong to the divine feminine are not the sole possessions of women no more than the qualities of the divine masculine belong solely to men.
+We have all experienced this push to associate with the one or the other, and here begins the difficulty in becoming whole.
+The qualities that belong to the divine feminine are not the sole possessions of women any more than the qualities of the divine masculine belong solely to men.
 Association will not help you integrate these energies.
 So what will?

 Exercise: Balance the Divine Masculine and Feminine

-Sit towards the edge of a chair with your back straight, your knees at 90 degrees and your hands resting on each knee.
-Close your eyes gently and breathe easily.
+Sit toward the edge of a chair with your back straight, your knees at 90 degrees, and your hands resting on each knee.
+Close your eyes gently, and breathe easily.
 Feel into the left side of your body.
 Notice any fullness or emptiness that might be present.
 Now, feel into the right side of your body.
 Notice any fullness or emptiness there.

 Imagine a shower head above you.
-In front of you there are knobs for masculine and feminine ‘water.’
+In front of you there are knobs for masculine and feminine "water."
 Reach out and turn on the divine water, allowing it to flow over and into you.
 Notice how the water easily reaches some places within you and that perhaps there are areas of resistance.
-Invite those resisting areas to open and allow the flow of divine energies.
+Invite those resisting areas to open and allow the flow of divine energy.